opsdisk/pagodo/README.md

 pauseTime = self.delay + random.choice(self.jitter)
 ```

 Experiment with the values, but the defaults successfully worked without Google blocking my IP.
-Note that it could take a few hours/days to run so be sure you have the time.
+Note that it could take a few hours/days to run so be sure you have the time...the first successful run took over 48 hours.

 #### pagodo.py Switches
 The script's switches are self explanatory: